scrapy/scrapy/docs/topics/coroutines.rst

 -   :class:`~scrapy.Request` callbacks.

+    If you are using any custom or third-party :ref:`spider middleware
+    <topics-spider-middleware>`, see :ref:`sync-async-spider-middleware`.

     .. versionchanged:: VERSION
        Output of async callbacks is now processed asynchronously instead of collecting all of it first.

 -   The :meth:`process_item` method of
     :ref:`item pipelines <topics-item-pipeline>`.